Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

 - Bandage - Titelgestalten

-Create a new document, choose the size with1333x1000 px and fill it with white ( or any sizes and any colors you like).
+Create a new document with the size of 1333x1000px and fill it with white (or any sizes and any colors you like).

 Choose Edit-Transfrom-Flip Horizontal: